ttuanhung/OsintDojo.github.io/ranks.md

 <h3>Rank Requirements</h3>
 <b>1:</b> Rank in the top 50% of competitors or teams in an OSINT CTF<br>
 <b>2:</b> Be the first to successfully answer one OSINT challenge of any type<br>
-<b>3:</b> Create a 4-minute video showcasing an OSINT technique or demonstration unrelated to an OSINT challenge<br>
+<b>3:</b> Create and share a 4-minute video showcasing an OSINT technique or demonstration unrelated to an OSINT challenge<br>
 <b>4:</b> Write and publish an article, tweet, or blog post of at least 500 words showcasing steps you took to solve a previous OSINT challenge<br>
 <b>5:</b> Judge, or otherwise work as staff for an OSINT CTF`